jamaps/notes/2019/intro_to_QGIS/md/index.md

 Desktop GIS software
 - QGIS (free, open source, can do a great many things)
-- ArcGIS (proprietary, used by big organizations, but loosing popularity in tech and academia)
+- ArcGIS (proprietary, used by big organizations, but losing popularity in tech and academia)

 Web-based GIS and mapping
 - CARTO (commercial, free basic accounts)